-- 1. Within the taught, age appropriate, RSE programme within PSHEE and managed by the PSHEE Coordinator. - 2.
-All subjects can contribute to the PSHEE curriculum - 3.
-Pastoral support for pupils who experience difficulties. - 4.
-Via school nurse. - 5.
-Through class discussion, which will encourage: the participation of individuals as part of a large group, respect for everyone's views, talking and listening for all, inclusion of all adults and pupils and the sharing of ideas with the whole group. - 6.
-Provision of a question box allowing staff to address queries sensitively and appropriately. - 7.
-Special events such as field work, adventure challenge and the junior residential experiences will give pupils the opportunity to work together in a different context. - 8.
-During assemblies children are given time and opportunity to reflect upon a variety of issues contained within the PSHEE and citizenship framework
+- 1. In, age appropriate, planned PSHE lessons; managed by the PSHE Co-ordinator - 2.
+External speakers, for example NSPCC Speak out, Stay Safe allows children to understand boundaries and acceptability. - 3.
+Ad hoc interventions dependent on the arising of a particular issue. - 4.
+Pastoral support for pupils who experience difficulties. - 5.
+Via school nurse. - 6.
+Through class discussion, which will encourage: the participation of individuals as part of a large group, respect for everyone's views, talking and listening for all, inclusion of all adults and pupils and the sharing of ideas with the whole group. - 7.
+Provision of a question box allowing staff to address queries sensitively and appropriately. - 8.
+Special events such as field work; adventure challenge and the junior residential experiences will give pupils the opportunity to work together in a different context and build positive relationships - 9.
+During assemblies, children are given time and opportunity to reflect upon a variety of issues contained within the PSHE and citizenship framework. - 10.
+Through embedding of The Elms' Values (honesty, kindness, respect, courage and appreciation).